mikfire/brewtarget/android/README.md

 You should see brewtarget in the emulator.
 Run it, and be amazed at our ugly.
 We've a lot of work to do.

+# Cleanup
+The unbuild.sh script will simply clean all of the temp files out of the android-build directory.
+I wanted to start from a clean slate enough times to make a script.